FrancescaSadler/liri/README.md

 # How it works:

-    -First user chooses one of the following calls with their desire information concert-this (ex. concert-this Frank Ocean)
+ - First user chooses one of the following calls with their desired information

+        concert-this (ex. concert-this Frank Ocean)

         spotify-this-song (ex. spotify-this-song Forrest Gump)